Volcanism of Iceland: Volcano tectonics

-These tectonic zones result from the interaction of combination of the spreading activity of the Mid-Atlantic Ridge which is spreading in a general east and west direction while the mantle plume activity that results in the hotspot, has been migrating over at least the last 25 million years in a west to slightly south-east direction.
+These tectonic zones result from the interaction of combination of the spreading activity of the Mid-Atlantic Ridge, which is spreading in a general east and west direction while the mantle plume activity that results in the hotspot, has been migrating over at least the last 25 million years in a west to slightly south-east direction.

 Geology

 Morphology

 Fissure vents are found predominantly in what are termed fissure swarms (a combination of tectonic related fissures and faults) that are also associated with crater rows and smaller cinder or spatter cones.
-Where such eruptions interact with water the eruptions become more explosive and these phreatomagmatic eruptions produce tephra and possibly maars and tuff rings or cones.
+Where such eruptions interact with water, the eruptions become more explosive and these phreatomagmatic eruptions produce tephra and possibly maars and tuff rings or cones.

 Composition

-The composition of the lava reflects the tectonic factors above and are consistent with the influence of the hotspot so the trend is for ocean island basalts (OIB) type to predominate over mid ocean ridge basalts (MORB) which are only found in the north of the NVZ.
+The composition of the lava reflects the tectonic factors above and are consistent with the influence of the hotspot.
+Hence, the trend is for ocean island basalts (OIB) type to predominate over mid ocean ridge basalts (MORB) which are only found in the north of the Northern volcanic zone (NVZ).
 The compositional series are thus tholeiitic basalt, transitional alkalic basalts and alkalic (felsic).

 Large extrusive, predominantly tholeiitic basaltic lava fields and shields with theoleiitic lava are the predominant material erupted and are found in the RVB, WVZ, MIB, EVZ and NVZ.
 They are associated with divergence tectonics of the ridge plate boundaries.
 Central volcanoes, with associated fissure swarms are typical, except in the RVB.
-Hengill is the only active central volcano in the far east of the RVB, and this is likely to be because here a triple junction exists, resulting in a volcano with some rhyolytic and dacite components due to the complexity of its rift propagation formation.
+Hengill is the only active central volcano in the far east of the RVB, and this is likely to be because a triple junction exists here, resulting in a volcano with some rhyolytic and dacite components due to the complexity of its rift propagation formation.
 The island of Eldey off the south-west of the RVB has similar geological formations to the RVB but has a basalt composition with tholeiites and picrites.
 Hofsjökull, a large volcano with a caldera and rhyolite lavas in the MIB has explosive eruption potential but has not erupted underneath its ice cover for several thousand years and its companion Kerlingarfjöll for even longer.